HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_local_flexnet_entitlement_server.md

     kubectl -n <namespace> rollout restart sts <deployment-name>-license-manager
     ```

+## Viewing the pod logs

 Ensure that your connection to the local FlexNet license server is successful by viewing your HCL DX 9.5 Container Update Server License Manager pod logs.

-Use `kubectl` logs for the license manager pod.
+Use `kubectl` logs for the License Manager pod.
 For example:

 ```
 kubectl logs pod/dx-deployment-license-manager-0 -n <namespace>
 ```

-Additional references from the HCL Software Support Knowledge Article resources are available: [How to check the license usage on FlexNet using the FlexNet Admin tool included with the local license server download](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0084616).
+For more information , see [How to check the license usage on FlexNet using the FlexNet Admin tool included with the local license server download](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0084616){target="_blank"}.